resfahani/resfahani.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m a postdoctoral researcher at ISTerre in Grenoble, France.
-My research is in the intersect of computational and observational seismology, where I explore how data-driven methods can help us better understand the Earth’s dynamic behavior.
-I’m especially interested in using large-scale seismic datasets to detect subtle signals, image subsurface structures, and monitor how things change over time—like the early stages of earthquakes or volcanic activity.
+My research lies at the intersection of computational and observational seismology.
+I explore how artificial intelligence can be used to analyze seismic data and enhance our understanding of the Earth’s dynamic behavior.
+I’m particularly interested in leveraging large-scale seismic datasets to detect subtle signals, image subsurface structures, and monitor velocity changes.

-I enjoy developing tools that combine physics with machine learning, and I’m passionate about making seismic data more accessible, interpretable, and useful for both science and society.

 **Research interests:**